 It’s time for Penn State to make another change, so why not take a page out of Pete Carroll’s book?

 This year, Carroll hired Brian Schneider as the new special teams coordinator for USC.
 Schneider, carrying 15 years of experience entering the job, was USC’s first full-time special teams coordinator since 2001.

 Entering this weekend, the Trojans were 5th in the country in punt return average, compared to 72nd last season.
 On top of that, USC is ranked 4th in opponent punt return average, up from 78th in 2008.

 That’s a significant jump – especially in a category like special teams, arguably the most important aspect of a team’s game.

-While Penn State is bringing in loads of talent, it’s the inconsistent play of the special teams unit that is stealing away victories – and titles.
+Penn State continues to bring in loads of talent.
+But it’s the inconsistent play of the special teams unit that is stealing away victories – and titles.

-Penn State needs to continue to embrace change – and hire a special teams coach.
+Penn State football needs to continue to embrace change – and hire a special teams coach.

 * All stats courtesy of cfbstats.com

 Originally posted by Kevin Paul (via B/R and First & Big Ten) on November 14, 2009

 Archive: More College Football at The Wife Hates Sports